LiamDroog/LIBS_Stage_Control/README.txt

 DO NOT LEAVE CONTROL BOARD POWER PLUGGED IN WHEN NOT IN USE
 ###########################################################

-It has a weird habit of dumping current into the steppers and everything gets super hot if left plugged in, leading to stepper motor burnout.
+It has a habit of locking the stepper motors and dumping current into the steppers and everything gets super hot if left plugged in, leading to stepper motor burnout.
 There is also no limit switch currently implemented - if something goes south, best course of action is to kill power to the board, be it by disconnecting power from the wall or from the board input.